madeiramadeirabr/lib-grafana-wild-graphql-datasource/README.md

 ### Using Grafana Transformations

-It's worth documenting that it's entirely possible to not use the labels feature of Wild GraphQL Data Source, and use Grafana transformations for some of the same functionality.
+It's worth documenting that it's entirely possible to not use the labels feature of Wild GraphQL Data Source (MadeiraMadeira version), and use Grafana transformations for some of the same functionality.

 If you have data that needs to be "grouped by" or "partitioned by", you first need to add "Partition by values"